RecipeMD Specification¶

 A group may have child groups: Groups directly following a group are considered children of that group if their initial heading has a lower level than the original group.
 Heading levels are determined by their corresponding HTML heading, with

-being the highest heading level and<h6>
+<h1>being the highest heading level and<h6>the lowest.

 RecipeMD Parsing Strategy¶